-The EFD is based on the assumption that a company with a dominant position in the relevant market, under certain conditions that make it possible to consider a facility to be essential, is required to share it with anyone who requests it, including its competitors.
-Generally speaking, for the application of the EFD, four conditions should occur: the infrastructure whose access is being denied must be indispensable for economic activity on the relevant market, since there are no current or potential substitutes; there must be no objective justification for denying access; the holder of the facility must be in a position to reserve a secondary market for himself, thanks to the refusal to contract; it is likely that the competitor being excluded from the market would supply a product or service not yet present on the market itself.
+The EFD is based on the assumption that a company with a dominant position in the relevant market, under certain conditions that make it possible to consider a facility essential, is required to share it with anyone requesting it, including its competitors.
+Generally speaking, for the EFD to be applicable, four conditions should be present: the infrastructure to which access is being denied must be indispensable for economic activity in the relevant market, since there are no current or potential substitutes; there must be no objective justification for denying access; the holder of the facility must be in a position to reserve a secondary market for its own benefit as a result of the refusal to contract; and it is likely that the competitor being excluded from the market would supply a product or service not yet present on the market itself.

 In 2017, the Commission clarified that there was no justification for exempting the data market from the application of the essential facility doctrine.
-Data-based markets, however, do not seem to carry the conditions for the EFD.
-Starting from the first requirement – i.e. the indispensability of the resource – there is no agreement on the conditions under which data can be considered an indispensable rather than a replaceable asset.
-In particular, according to the Court of Justice of the EU, the access to an input is indispensable if there are obstacles of technical, regulatory or even economic nature capable of making it impossible or extraordinarily difficult to duplicate it.
-In this sense, if data can be acquired or purchased in some other way then they cannot be considered indispensable assets.
-Moreover, it seems difficult to identify a conduct aimed at excluding a competitor in the data market, because the facility owner should already be active in the downstream market and – by refusing access – would seek to reserve this market for itself.
-This does not seem to be a recurrent scenario in the case of a refusal to share data.
-With regard to the non-introduction of a new product on the market, a company is usually unable to determine which product or service can be developed through the re-use of a specific dataset before actually accessing it.
-Meeting the requirement of the ‘new product’ is therefore even more complex and problematic: those who want to access the data should not only be able to detail precisely which data they need to access, but also the specific purpose for which they need the data.
-A competitor can hardly demonstrate the need of accessing certain data, and even less so the need of that data in particular for developing a new product for the market – as it does not have access to the data itself.
-In other words, it seems impossible to state ex-ante which of the many pieces of information in a dataset are essential to generate a new product and, more generally, whether there is essential information in the dataset.
+Data-based markets, however, do not seem to possess the conditions required for the application of the EFD.
+Considering the first requirement, the indispensability of the resource, there is no agreement on the conditions under which data can be considered an indispensable rather than a replaceable asset.
+In particular, according to the Court of Justice of the EU, the access to an input is indispensable if there are obstacles of a technical, regulatory or even economic nature capable of making it impossible or extraordinarily difficult to duplicate it.
+In this sense, if data can be acquired or purchased in some other way, then they cannot be considered indispensable assets.
+Moreover, it seems difficult to identify a conduct aimed at excluding a competitor in the data market, because the facility owner should already be active in the downstream market and, by refusing access, would seek to reserve this market for itself.
+This does not seem to be a recurring scenario in the case of a refusal to share data.
+With regard to the non-introduction of a new product to the market, a company is usually unable to determine which product or service can be developed through the reuse of a specific dataset before actually accessing it.
+Meeting the requirement of the “new product” is therefore even more complex and problematic.
+Those who want to access the data should not only be able to detail precisely which data they need to access, but also the specific purpose for which they need the data.
+A competitor can hardly demonstrate the need to access certain data, and, even less so, the need of that data in particular for developing a new product for the market, as it does not have access to the data itself.
+In essence, it seems impossible to state ex ante which of the many items of information in a dataset are essential for generating a new product and, more generally, whether there is essential information in the dataset.

-Finally, even if the parameters of the essential facility doctrine were adequately verified, a system of compulsory licenses in the data market would be difficult to manage for various reasons, such as the difficulty in clearly identifying the object – that is, the specific dataset – which must necessarily be shared and in defining the conditions, as well as the temporal horizon, of the sharing.
+Finally, even if the conditions necessary to apply the essential facility doctrine were adequately verified, a system of compulsory licenses in the data market would be difficult to manage for various reasons, such as the difficulty in clearly identifying the object – that is, the specific dataset – which must necessarily be shared, and in defining the conditions, as well as the temporal framework, of the sharing.